hishamthajudheen/django-crm2/README.md

 - **Modern UI**
   - Designed with Tailwind CSS and Django Crispy forms for a clean and responsive interface.
 - **Database**
-  - Uses SQLite3 for data storage.
+  - Uses PostgreSQL for data storage.

 ## Installation